Ez-Kits/hot-keys/docs/react/getting-started/concepts.md

 description: Concepts of Ez Hot Keys for React.
 ---

+# Concepts

+Before you start using **Ez Hot Keys**, you should understand the following concepts:

 ## Hot Keys Manager

 The `HotKeysManager` is a React component that manages hot keys (keyboard shortcuts) and hot keys scopes in your application.
 It provides a context for managing different scopes of hot keys.

 ## Hot Keys Scope

-Ez Hot Keys manages hot keys in scopes.
+**Ez Hot Keys** manages hot keys in scopes.
 Each hot key is associated with a scope.
 You can register a hot keys scope with hooks: `useHotKeysScope`.

 ## Active Scope

 The active scope is the scope that is currently active.
-There is only one active scope at a time.
-Ez Hot Keys will only trigger the hot keys of the active scope.
+There is only one active scope at a time. **Ez Hot Keys** will only trigger the hot keys of the active scope.

 ## Global Hot Keys